thodl15/krammer/README.md

 # krammer
-A lightweight note taking application written using React/Redux
+A lightweight note taking application written using React.

 # Goal
 Make a simple note-taking application using React.js that allows tag inclusion via hashtags.